 Discipline may occur when any of the following actions are taken for just cause with respect to any employee in the unit: verbal reprimand, written reprimand, suspension without pay; reduction in pay, demotion to a classification with a lower maximum rate of pay or dismissal.

-Dismissal, for purposes of this Article, is the separation of a non-probationary employee initiated by the District for just cause.
+Dismissal, for purposes of this Article, is the separation of a non-probationary employee initiated by OC San for just cause.

 A Notice of Intent is not required when the disciplinary action involves a verbal reprimand or written reprimand.